 A verse that has always, at least to some degree, puzzled me is Jn.
 1.17: For the law was given through Moses, but grace and truth came about through Jesus Christ.(NET) What does this mean: Was the Law of Moses untruthful?
 No, since Rom.
 7.12 states: So then, the law is holy, and the commandment is holy, righteous, and good.
 (NET)

 The solution for me came about by continuous and systematic reading the bible which I suggest solves many seeming quandaries which occur when only reading one section without taking the whole into consideration.
+The Latin term for this truth is Tota Scriptura.

 The image of a concept that is projected in our modern mind is often fallacious if we fail to read the bible closely and carefully think what the text is saying.
 One such concept is “law”.
 When many Christians read “law” they think of regulations governing behavior primarily between individuals.
 The 10 Commandments is an example of such regulations and deal with relationships to God, towards oneself (keeping the Sabbath holy was designed for rest as well as reflection and reinforcing both societal and family bonds), and others.
 The Mosaic Law however covered more than regulations of relationships, they carefully set “the laws of the sacrifices”.
 This is what John, the gospel writer, speaks about when saying: Grace and truth came about by Jesus Christ.